King's Chapel roof - students who want to are normally taken up here in the first week. There's a great view over

 Extenuating Circumstances that relate to a disability or long term illness

-If your Extenuating Circumstances relate to a disability, Specific Learning Difficulty or long-term illness, you may recieve extra time or other special arrangements to ensure that you are assessed fairly in exams at school.
+If your Extenuating Circumstances relate to a disability, Specific Learning Difficulty or long-term illness, you may receive extra time or other special arrangements to ensure that you are assessed fairly in exams at school.

 As long as you are able to send the appropriate documents, you will normally be entitled to equivalent arrangements if you are invited for interviews and tests at King's.
 If you think that this is relevant to you, please read the King's disability, Specific Learning Difficulty and long-term illness information and step-by-step guide.

 - How to apply